adobrescu/Everli/README.md

 - Description:
 Write a function that provides change directory (cd) function for an abstract file system.
 Notes:
-root path is '/'.
+- root path is '/'.
-path separator is '/'.
+- path separator is '/'.
-parent directory is addressable as '..'.
+- parent directory is addressable as '..'.
-directory names consist only of English alphabet letters (A-Z and a-z).
+- directory names consist only of English alphabet letters (A-Z and a-z).
 the function will not be passed any invalid paths.
-do not use built-in path-related functions.
+- do not use built-in path-related functions.

 - For example:
 $path = new Path('/a/b/c/d');
 $path->cd('../x');
 echo $path->currentPath;
-should display '/a/b/c/x'.
+//should display '/a/b/c/x'.

 - How To Submit:
 Complete the source file named `change_directory.php`.